x3haloed/substrate/substrate_card_v1.md

 - spec_version: String (required) — must equal `1.0`

 Notes:
-- Excluded from this spec: `scenario` and `post_history_instructions` from CC_v2.
-Scenario context is provided by the game world, and we do not use jailbreak fields.
+- Excluded from this spec: `scenario` from CC_v2.
+Scenario context is provided by the game world.

 ## CharacterBook resource
 A character-specific lorebook that stacks above the world book.